4GeeksAcademy/javascript-beginner-exercises-tutorial/exercises/14-Your-first-switch/README.md

 ```

 ## :pencil: Instructions:

-Imagine your software is running the inventory of a shoe store.
+Imagine that your software is running the inventory of a shoe store.
 The client needs to know what colors a particular shoe is available in.

 * Complete the switch statement with 3 cases for a shoe coming in the following colors: `red`, `green` and `blue`.